Approximating Binomial Probabilities In Exercises 19–26, determin... | Channels for Pearson+

 1

 Step 2: If the conditions are satisfied, approximate the binomial distribution using a normal distribution.
 The mean (μ) and standard deviation (σ) of the binomial distribution are given by μ = np and σ = √(np(1-p)).
-Calculate these values.
+Compute these values using the given n and p.

-Step 3: Apply the continuity correction for the normal approximation.
-Since the problem asks for the probability that the number is less than 250, adjust the value to 249.5 to account for the discrete-to-continuous transition.
+Step 3: Apply the continuity correction for the range 380 to 390 inclusive.
+Adjust the range to 379.5 to 390.5 to account for the discrete nature of the binomial distribution when approximating with a continuous normal distribution.

-Step 5: Use the standard normal distribution table (or a calculator) to find the cumulative probability corresponding to the calculated z-score.
-This will give the probability that the number of Americans who say yes is less than 250.
-Sketch the normal curve, marking the mean and the area corresponding to the probability.
+Step 5: Use the standard normal distribution table (or a calculator) to find the probabilities corresponding to the z-scores.
+Subtract the cumulative probability at the lower z-score from the cumulative probability at the upper z-score to find the probability that the number of adults willing to share their health information is between 380 and 390 inclusive.

 Verified video answer for a similar problem: